szabgab/slides/perl-programming/test-builder.md

 {id: test-warn}
 {i: Test::Warn}

-<a href="https://metacpan.org/pod/Test::Warn">Test::Warn</a> can be used to test for both warnings and carp calls.
+[Test::Warn](https://metacpan.org/pod/Test::Warn) can be used to test for both warnings and carp calls.
 It can be used to check if there was a warning or if there was not.

 * warning_is
 * warnings_are